dhellmann/pymotw-3/source/frameworks.rst

 Applications being deployed in the real world need to give their users debugging information.
-Simple error messages and tracebacks are helpful, but when it is difficult to reproduce an issue a full activity log can point directly to the chain of events that lead to a failure.
+Simple error messages and tracebacks are helpful, but when it is difficult to reproduce an issue a full activity log can point directly to the chain of events that leads to a failure.
 The :mod:`logging` module includes a full-featured API that manages log files, supports multiple threads, and even interfaces with remote logging daemons for centralized logging.

-One of the most common patterns for programs in Unix environments is a line-by-line filter that reads data, modifies it, and writes it back out.
+One of the most common patterns for programs in UNIX environments is a line-by-line filter that reads data, modifies it, and writes it back out.
 Reading from files is simple enough, but there may not be an easier way to create a filter application than by using the